- A contagious and often fatal viral disease

 There’s no evidence that works.
 When local police enforced a blockade of West Point, a slum neighbourhood and Ebola hotspot in Monrovia, Liberia, violence erupted as fears of the disease and of starvation spread.
 The quarantine is fairly easy to get through, if you have a little money for a bribe, and people got to from work from West Point by swimming along the coast.

 Restricting access to Ebola-affected regions makes it harder to get food and supplies where they need to go.
 The price of staples is skyrocketing, and the World Food Programme has had to step in to fill the need.

 The WHO does not recommend border closures or travel restrictions, except for people who are showing signs of Ebola or have been in contact with someone who has.

 Q: How can I help?

-If you want to give money, Doctors Without Borders (MSF) and to a lesser extent, Samaritan’s Purse, an American religious mission, are providing direct care to people with Ebola.
+If you want to give money, Doctors Without Borders (MSF) is providing direct care to people with Ebola.
 The Red Cross and Plan Canada are both leading public education campaigns.
 If you can give your time, the United Nations has urgently appealed for doctors, nurses, and other health professionals to come forward and volunteer.